RobertoCastillo/frontend-nanodegree-mobile-portfolio/README.md

 Removed document.body.scrollTop / 1250 from for loop and created var pizzaScrollTop (line 509)
 Inserted itemsLength into for loop (line 510)
-Inserted pizzaScrollTop into for loop (line 511) Reduced pizzas from for loop (line 532)
+Inserted pizzaScrollTop into for loop (line 511) Removed style.left & basicLeft and replaced it with transform & translateX (line 512 - 514)
+Reduced pizzas from for loop (line 534)